fooinha/nginx-json-log/README.md

 Common HTTP nginx builtin variables like $uri, or any other variable set by other handler modules can be used.

-The output is sent to the location specified by the first kasha_recipe argument.
+The output is sent to the location specified by the first http_log_json_format argument.
 The possible output locations are:

 * "file:" - The logging location will be a local filesystem file.